- China Tours +

 Christmas meals recognizable by Westerners are only available in the largest Western chain hotels, i.e. the Shangri-La and Sheraton, and Western-run restaurants in Yangshuo.
 Other restaurants and hotels put on events on Christmas Eve, with raffles and staff dressed up, mainly for children.

 December is in Guilin's winter low tourist season.
-Guilin and Yangshuo are less crowded, and it is cheaper to travel.
+Guilin and Yangshuo are less crowded, and it is less expensive to travel.
 Less people take a river cruise, and hotel prices generally moderate.
-We can help you book hotel rooms, flight tickets and train tickets, and we'll help you get them at a discount if you want.